 "A final cultural note" - be aware there is no facility for changing Bolivars to US dollars, or any other currency, when leaving Venezuela.
 Travellers should consider only changing the required amount to avoid having leftover Bolivars.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Latest information on the crisis in Venezuela - Do Not Travel - February 2019

-For hundreds of years Venezuela has travelled a rocky political road.
-Bloody coups, civil wars, violent demonstrations and paralyzing strikes all feature in its history - even up to the present day.
+For hundreds of years Venezuela has traveled a rocky political road.
+Bloody coups, civil wars, violent demonstrations and paralyzing strikes all feature in its history – even up to the present day.